jdblischak/dsc-mouthwash/README.md

 [continuumio/miniconda3]: https://hub.docker.com/r/continuumio/miniconda3/

 Alternatively if you have conda installed, you can install the environment directly on your machine.
+Note that if you want to build the R packages from source in `install.R`, you'll need the common compilers g++, gcc, and gfortran installed on your system.

 ```
-conda env create --file environment.yaml
+conda create -n dsc-mouthwash \
+  -c conda-forge -c bioconda -c defaults \
+  --file requirements/sos-conda \
+  --file requirements/dsc-conda \
+  --file requirements/mouthwash-conda
 source activate dsc-mouthwash
+pip install --no-deps \
+  -r requirements/sos-pip \
+  -r requirements/dsc-pip
 Rscript install.R
 ```